raspberrypilearning/weather-station-guide/test.md

 ![](images/test_03.png)

-1. On your dashboard, click on Weather Measurements to view the latest measurements from your Weather Station.
+1. On your dashboard, click on Weather Measurement to view the latest measurements from your Weather Station.

 ![](images/test_04.png)